 Invite Your Social Following to Watch You Stream

 If you want to stream games like Fortnite and gain an audience, you must have a solid strategy for getting viewers.
-If you plan to stream on Twitch, you will not be organically discovered playing oversaturated games.
+If you plan to grow on Twitch, you will not be organically discovered playing oversaturated games.
 Learn to network outside of streaming platforms and ask your friends and family to support your channel.
-For more tips on building your following, read our post, Get 10 Times the Viewers: Advanced Guide to More Followers.

 Does the Number of Hours You Stream Fortnite Affect Your Viewers?